4177 N ORANGE BLOSSOM TRAIL

 Amenities

 Experience the ultimate in Urban Lakefront Living.
-A truly beautiful Sixth Floor unit in the Fairview Grande Condominiums, with an impressive view of both the Lake and the Downtown Skyline.
+A truly beautiful Fifth Floor unit in the Fairview Grande Condominiums.
 This Lake View residence offers a spacious, open floor plan with premium finishes, gourmet kitchen, stainless steel appliances, dramatic high ceilings, and private balconies.
-The home features an oversize living area with a spectacular view of Lake Fairview.
+The home features an oversized living area with a spectacular view of Lake Fairview.
 The gated community also boasts a private boat ramp and dock.
 Residents may also enjoy the Elegant Clubhouse with business center and a resort-style swimming pool.
 Minutes to downtown and the Winter Park Shopping District will provide an easy, carefree lifestyle.